hilbix/tino/howto/css/img-question.md

     width9999 { width:9999px }
     width10000 { width:10000px }

-and so on in the `.css` file?

-Example:

-With a CSS-file which contains all the possible width/height/position/imagesize values, an image could be rendered like this:
+and so on, an image could be rendered like this:

     <img style="width100 height100 imgx1234 imgy2345 imgw200 imgh200 rot90 mirror" src="the-image.png" alt="face zoom"/>